openwdl/wdl/modules/SPEC.md

 Engines may additionally provide higher-level commands for authoring convenience (e.g., scaffolding, validation, upgrade).
 This specification does not prescribe the command surface; engine authors are free to design their own CLI.

-Semantic annotation of task inputs and outputs (e.g., file format, ontology terms from EDAM) is a complementary concern and out of scope for this specification.
-Standardized `parameter_meta` conventions for declaring input/output formats would help tooling match compatible tasks and are worth pursuing as a separate effort.

-## Known Open Questions

-The following concerns are acknowledged but not resolved in this version of the specification.
-They are listed here so future revisions can track and address them.

-- **Cascaded importing of WDL documents through the dependency tree, while decoupling version requirements from source code.** The current specification requires consumers to explicitly declare every module they import directly.
-An open question is whether, and how, a module should be able to re-export or surface its dependencies' entrypoints so that consumers can reach them without redeclaring the transitive dependency.
-The challenge is to do so without reintroducing the version-coupling problem that the module system was designed to eliminate.

 ## Appendix: Rationale

 This appendix is non-normative.
 It preserves the design rationale behind decisions made during the RFC process so that future readers have context for the specification's shape.